 In 2007 Jesse Mitchell visited his doctor complaining of a constellation of symptoms, including fatigue and depression.
 He was 44.
-The doctor ran tests and discovered Mr. Mitchell’s testosterone levels were quite low, and prescribed Androgel, an easy-to-use roll-on testosterone product manufactured and (aggressively) marketed by AbbVie, Inc. Mitchell applied the roll-on testosterone to his upper body for several years.
+The doctor ran tests, discovered low testosterone levels, and prescribed Androgel, an easy-to-use roll-on testosterone product manufactured and (aggressively) marketed by AbbVie, Inc. Mitchell applied the roll-on testosterone to his upper body for several years.
 In 2012, at the age of 49, he had a massive heart attack.
 From trial and media reports, the heart attack permanently damaged his heart and almost killed him.

-Mr. Mitchell and his wife sued AbbVie in 2014, claiming the company marketed and sold Androgel without properly warning men about the increased risk for heart attacks.
+Mr. Mitchell and his wife filed suit, alleging that AbbVie sold Androgel without warning men adequately about the increased risk for heart attacks.
 The plaintiffs’ legal team has put on its case for more than a week now.
 Yesterday an expert for the Mitchells, Dr. Hossein Ardehali, testified that in his expert opinion there was a connection between use of testosterone products like Androgel and the increased risk of heart attacks.
 He also specifically connected Jesse Mitchell’s 2012 heart attack to his use of Androgel.
 Dr. Hossein is a cardiologist at Northwestern University.

 The drug company’s defense, as it often turns out to be, is that the FDA did not see a serious problem with Androgel and did not require further testing.
 Manufacturers often blame the FDA, saying in effect, “don’t blame us; the FDA should have caught the problem.”
 (This is one vital reason the FDA should always be run by thoughtful, smart, consumer-protective department heads.)
 In the Mitchells’ case, defense lawyers have argued that no studies have shown a direct link between use of Androgel and heart attacks, and that is why the FDA did not require warnings about heart attacks until recently.